 * How do environmental changes contribute to biodiversity change?

 * How are biodiversity, ecosystem functions and ecosystem services linked together?

-Although most of our research focuses on fundamental issues in community ecology, spatial ecology, macroecology and biogeography, we also frequently consider the applied topics of climate change, habitat fragmentation, acidification and eutrophication in our studies.
+Although most of the research focuses on fundamental issues in community ecology, spatial ecology, macroecology and biogeography, we also frequently consider the applied topics of climate change, habitat fragmentation, acidification and eutrophication in our studies.

 Dr. Jani Heino

 Finnish Environment Institute, Freshwater Centre, Paavo Havaksen Tie 3, FI-90570 Oulu, Finland